x-guo001/Assignment-3-XG/README.md

 Note: You do not need to modify anything in visualization.py.

-### As a reminder, try not to use chatgpt to generate code, but have suggest tools that may be helpful
+### As a reminder, try not to use ChatGPT to generate code, but have it suggest tools that may be helpful

 # Grading (70 points total):